 Physicians gather information to make an accurate diagnosis and to monitor the health of their patients.
 Many times, this involves a visit to Laboratory Services at Yavapai Regional Medical Center (YRMC).
-Our team of pathologists, medical technologists and phlebotomists are ready to serve you at five convenient locations:
+Our team of pathologists, medical technologists and phlebotomists are ready to serve you at these convenient locations:

 Our team prides itself on timely, accurate and excellent service.
-We see people who visit our outpatient and hospital-based draw centers on a first-come, first-served basis.
+We see people who visit our hospital-based draw centers on a first-come, first-served basis.
 Here are some tips to get you ready for your visit:

 - Select an outpatient or hospital draw center location that’s right for you.